 Our results reflect our strong advocacy and deep compassion.
 In 2023, we secured a $2.28 billion verdict in Doe v.
 Fitzgerald—one of the largest sexual abuse verdicts ever awarded in Riverside Superior Court.
 In 2024, we followed with a $900 million unanimous jury award in Los Angeles for another survivor of sexual assault and harassment.
 These verdicts were the result of thorough preparation, persuasive trial work, and our commitment to justice.

 When you work with Dordick Law Corporation, you get a trial team known for ethical, relentless advocacy.
 We understand how difficult these cases can be—and we’re here to support you through every step.
+We believe in keeping communication open with our clients, ensuring you are informed and supported throughout the legal process.”

 Types of Sexual Abuse Claims We Handle